codingwithIsioma/alx-system_engineering-devops/0x00-shell_basics/README.md

-0. This script prints the absolute path of my working dir
+This script displays the list of files in the current directory